 Installation and dependencies

 Users can access the mUC/RCC-Predict which is publicly available at https://logitda.shinyapps.io/logitda_appdirectory/.
-The critical operations of the application are implemented in R (v.
-4.3.2) for preprocessing, machine learning, and application development, leveraging their robust ecosystems.
+The operations of the application are implemented in R (v.
+4.3.2) for preprocessing andprediction, leveraging their robust ecosystems.
 The system runs on an Intel Core (TM) i7-13700, with 16 GB RAM, and operates on Windows.

 Example

-Data of the phase I trial of Atezolizumab (PCD4989g, NCT01375842; Herbst et al., 2014) from Genentech (South San Francisco, USA) is used as the test set for both mUC and RCChis test set contains whole transcriptome profiles (i.e., RNA-seq data) and clinical information for 94 (58) patients with mUC (RCC).
-Since the data is normalized, the relevant genes, such as 49 (27) genes for mUC (RCC), are extracted (Yuan et al., 2023; Langfelder et al., 2025).
-Then the system performs standardization step (only for mUC) and predicts the treatment response to Atezolizumab using a trained logistic regression model (Langfelder et al., 2025).
-Using the gene expression of these 49 (27) genes for mUC (RCC), the highest prediction metrics for the test set are as follows: an AUC of 0.75 (0.72) and accuracy of 0.71 (0.
+Data of the phase I trial of Atezolizumab (PCD4989g, NCT01375842; Herbst et al., 2014) from Genentech (South San Francisco, USA) is used as the independent test set for mUC (RCC) These datasets comprise whole transcriptome profiles (i.e., RNA-seq data) and clinical information of 94 (58) patients with mUC (RCC).
+Since the data is normalized, the relevant genes, such as the 49 (27) genes of the LogitDA predictor for mUC (RCC), are extracted (Yuan et al., 2023; Langfelder et al., 2025).
+Then the system performs standardization step and LogitDA predicts the response of the test set to Atezolizumab (Langfelder et al., 2025).
+For PCD4989g (mUC) [PCD4989g (RCC)], their prediction metrics are as follows: an AUC of 0.75 (0.72) and accuracy of 0.71 (0.
 83).
 Among the 94 (58) patients, the true positives (TP) and the true negatives (TN) are 12 (4) and 55 (44), respectively, corresponding to a sensitivity of 54% (50%) and a specificity of 76% (88%).
-This whole process takes about 2 minutes.
-For processed data, it takes around 2.6 seconds.
+This whole process takes about 2 minutes in which preprocessing takes about 2.6 seconds.

 Conclusion

 In conclusion, by deploying our web-tool on server with an accessible link, users can obtain treatment response predictions from anywhere conveniently with internet access.
 This web-based deployment makes it possible for healthcare professionals to generate insights through a simple browser interface without the need for local installation and computational resources.
-This cloud deployment strategy significantly broadens the usability and impact of the system, making advanced drug response predictions accessible to a wider audience across various healthcare settings and geographical locations.
+This cloud deployment strategy significantly broadens the usefulness and impact of the system, making advanced drug response predictions accessible to a wider audience across various healthcare settings worldwide.
 Acknowledgment

 Conflict of interest